Lancashire Militia: Local militia

 The Local Militia were uniformed similarly to their county militia regiments.
 They were increased in numbers in 1812.

+There were questions over the loyalty of Local Militia during the Luddite disturbances – in fact the Lancashire Local Militia proved very reliable (probably because they were better paid and fed than the rioters) and a standing detachment of 350 men drawn from the six regiments was kept embodied from May 1812.

 Ireland and Waterloo

 Towards the end of the Napoleonic War the militia had become one of the biggest sources of recruits to the regular army, and whole regiments were encouraged to volunteer for garrison service in Ireland on in Continental Europe.
 The three Lancashire regiments served in Ireland from 1814.
 Napoleon had abdicated in April and peace was declared on 30 May, but the regiments had still not been disembodied in February 1815 when he escaped from Elba and the war was resumed.
 The three regiments of Royal Lancashire Militia, which happened to be stationed together at Dublin, were allowed to recruit back to full strength by ballot and 'by beat of drum'.
 They also provided drafts of around 1000 volunteers to the regular regiments being sent to Belgium, including the Brigade of Guards.
 There is a story that many of the guardsmen at the Battle of Waterloo were still wearing their militia uniforms.

 Waterloo ended the war, but much of the regular army remained in France as part of the Army of Occupation for several months, and the Lancashire Militia continued their garrison duty at Dublin.
 They returned to Lancashire to be disembodied between February and April 1816.